ignite/cli/docs/docs/guide/05-scavenge/04-messages.md

 # Messages

-Messages are a great place to start when building a module because messages define your application actions.
+Messages are a great place to start when building a module because messages define your application's actions.
 Think of all the scenarios where a user would be able to update the state of the application in any way.
 These scenarios are the basic interactions, similar to CRUD (create, read, update, and delete) operations.
 Messages are objects whose end-goal is to trigger state-transitions.